hpparvi/MuSCAT2_transit_pipeline/README.md

 # MuSCAT2 transit analysis pipeline

-A Python-based transit analysis pipeline for MuSCAT2-observed multicolour photometry.
+A Python-based transit analysis pipeline for MuSCAT2-observed multicolour photometry developed in collaboration with the IAC, XXX, YYY, and ZZZ. **(please fill in all the relevant institutes)**

 ## Overview